Streptomycin 6-kinase

 Thus, the two substrates of this enzyme are ATP and streptomycin, whereas its two products are ADP and streptomycin 6-phosphate.

 This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:streptomycin 6-phosphotransferase.
 Other names in common use include streptidine kinase, SM 6-kinase, streptomycin 6-kinase (phosphorylating), streptidine kinase (phosphorylating), streptomycin 6-O-phosphotransferase, and streptomycin 6-phosphotransferase.

-This enzyme participates in streptomycin biosynthesis.
+This enzyme participates in streptomycin biosynthesis when it acts on streptidine.
+It participates in streptomycin resistance when it acts on the analogous position of streptomycin.